Mosopelea

-The Mosopelea or Ofo (also Ofogoula) were a Siouan-speaking Native American people who historically lived near the upper Ohio River.
+The Mosopelea or Ofo (also Ofogoula) were a Native American people who historically lived near the upper Ohio River.
 In reaction to Iroquois Confederacy invasions to take control of hunting grounds in the late 17th century, they moved south to the lower Mississippi River.
-They finally settled in central Louisiana, where they assimilated with the Tunica and the Siouan-speaking Biloxi.
-They spoke the Ofo language, generally classified as a Siouan language.
+They finally settled in central Louisiana, where they assimilated with the Tunica and the Biloxi.
+They spoke the Ofo language, generally classified as a Siouan-Catawban language.

 History

 17th century

 According to the 1684 French map of Jean-Baptiste-Louis Franquelin, the Mosopelea had eight villages just north of the Ohio River, between the Muskingum and Scioto rivers, within the present-day state of Ohio, corresponding with the heart of Ohio Hopewell country.
 (The Miami-Illinois name Mosopeleacipi ("river of the Mosopelea") referred to what is now called the Ohio River.
 Shortened in the Shawnee language, the name evolved to "Pelisipi" or "Pellissippi" and was also later applied to what is now called the Clinch River in Virginia and Tennessee.)